 Choosing a venue when you can’t actually visit the site can be tricky.
 However, on sites like WeddingWire, you can take a 360-degree tour of a wedding venue, which is almost as good as paying an in-person visit.
 You can check out both indoor and outdoor spaces, and view rooms from different perspectives.
 If you’re particularly interested in a certain venue, you may be able to speak to a representative and have him or her “walk” you through the virtual tour to share details about the space and answer any questions.

 Yes, a wedding vendor should get back to you in a timely fashion.
-However, many wedding vendors are dealing with a lot right now—couples who may be postponing their own events, not to mention dealing with children who may be home from school or other family issues.
-A friendly and prompt response is certainly ideal, but a bit more patience may be required during this time.
+However, many wedding vendors are dealing with a lot right now—couples changing their wedding plans, not to mention dealing with children who may be home from school or other family issues.
+A friendly and prompt response is certainly ideal, but a bit more patience may be required.

 Schedule virtual interviews.